 Chick-fil-A lovers are voicing their frustration over an employee’s behind-the-scenes food prep video.

 The clip, shared on TikTok by a user named Antonella Nonone, shows how the chain produces its famous frosted strawberry lemonade.
-Her video, which has been viewed more than 2.6 million times, has many customers calling the item a “total rip off.”
+Her video, which has since been deleted or made private, has been viewed more than 2.6 million times, and has many customers calling the item a “total rip off.”

 Nonone presents her clip as a simple how-to, but the process of making the beverage is what seemed to get on TikTok users’ nerves.
 Mainly, they called out the “maddening” fact that the lemonade seems to be made of about 70 percent ice.